daevlin/daevlin.github.io/_posts/2020-07-17-Zero2Auto_analysis.md

 ```
 The string (hex)
 ```
 1E 89 EF 5F BC CC 6C DC 5D 1D EF 1F BD 1D 6D 7C FC 19 09 EF 1D 4D 1C AC DC 1D 6D C8 7C AD 7C 00 86 12 40
 ```
 Becomes
 C:\Windows\System32\svchost.exe
 This explains why it got injected into "svchost.exe"

-It creates a RemoteThread in the suspended svchost.exe process at address 00101DC0 in my case, where it will continue execution in the spawned child process
+If we continue execution, it calls the API function "RemoteThread", to create a thread in the suspended svchost.exe process at address 00101DC0 in my case, where it will continue execution in the spawned child process

 In the spawned svchost.exe process it once again uses CRC32 hashing to resolve API calls from wininet.dll
 ```
 InternetOpenA
 InternetOpenUrlA
 InternetReadFile
 InternetCloseHandle
 HttpQueryInfoA
 ```
 Hmmm.
 API calls to internet connectivity, but we don't see any URL/hostname in the binary.
 Where is it hiding?
 If we set a BP on InternetOpenUrlA we can see the URL "https://pastebin.com/raw/mLem9DGk".
 The URL was obfuscated with:
 ```
 rol dl,4
 xor dl,C5
 ```
 We can verify this by dragging the second stage unpacked CruLoader binary into Cyberchef and use this recipe:
 ```
 Encoded URL in hex: DA 1B 1B 5B 6B FF AE AE 5B 4A 6B 1B 0A 7A CA BA BE 6A AA 8A AE 7B 4A 2B AE 8A 98 0A 8A CF 18 28 EA